Aleksandar Kovacevic vs. Kimmer Coppejans: Prediction and Match Betting Odds | Zhuhai Championships

 Aleksandar Kovacevic vs. Kimmer Coppejans Trends and Insights

-- Coppejans has played 16 matches in the past year across all court surfaces, averaging 28.3 games per match (25.9 in best-of-three matches) and winning 51.2% of those games.
+- In his 16 matches in the past year across all court surfaces, Coppejans is averaging 28.3 games per match (25.9 in best-of-three matches) while winning 51.2% of those games.

 - Coppejans has played five matches on hard courts in the past 12 months, and has averaged 25.4 games per match (25.4 in best-of-three matches) and 9.8 games per set while winning 48.0% of games.

-- Kovacevic and Coppejans have matched up one time dating back to 2015, in the ATP Challenger Busan, Korea Republic Men Singles 2022 Round of 32.
-Coppejans won that bout 4-6, 6-4, 7-5.
+- Kovacevic and Coppejans have met once dating back to 2015, in the ATP Challenger Busan, Korea Republic Men Singles 2022 Round of 32.
+Coppejans was victorious in that bout 4-6, 6-4, 7-5.

-- In terms of sets, Coppejans has secured two against Kovacevic (66.7%), while Kovacevic has claimed one.
+- Coppejans and Kovacevic have matched up in three total sets, with Coppejans winning two of them and Kovacevic one.

-- Coppejans has the advantage in 32 total games versus Kovacevic, taking 17 of them.
+- Coppejans and Kovacevic have matched up for 32 total games, and Coppejans has won more often, claiming 17 of them.

-- Kovacevic and Coppejans have played one time, averaging 32 games and three sets per match.
+- In their one match against each other, Kovacevic and Coppejans are averaging 32.0 games and 3.0 sets.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.